Use the Library website to find journal articles

 jewish merchants barcelona medieval

-You will get a list of results organized into different information source types, such as Articles, Books, Journals & Databases, and more!
-To find scholarly articles, underneath the Articles section select the "Scholarly only" button at the bottom.
+You will get a list of results such as Articles, Books, Reviews, and more!
+To find scholarly articles, underneath Filter your results select "Peer-reviewed articles" under Show Only and select "APPLY FILTERS" when prompted.

 Narrow down your list to get better articles

 Sometimes you will get hundreds of results.
-Use the filters in the left hand sidebar to narrow down your list of articles.
-You can filter your search results by Subject, Language, and Publication Date.
+Use the filters in the left hand sidebar to narrow down your list of sources.
+You can filter your search results by Subject, Publication Date, and Language.

 You can also narrow down your search results by adding different keywords.
 If you are looking for a specific phrase or multi-word term, such as the Industrial Revolution, put the phrase in quotes: "industrial revolution".